 - picking up all feces produced by their dogs both on and off their property

-- not owning more than three dogs per household or per dog owner
+- not owning more than three dogs per household

 As a cat owner, your cat depends upon you for its care and your neighbours count on you to be a responsible pet owner.
 Keep your cat and your neighbours happy with these helpful tips.